SLACKWARE DESKTOP GUIDE

 # Normally we want to download a tarball with a proper release version,

-# but in this case we will just checkout the source from Github.
+# but in this case we will just checkout the source from GitHub.

 git clone ${GITURI} ${BRANCH} \